CMPS-6100/lab-09-template/lab-10.md

 > **Note:** The client must remove any trailing new line characters from the
 > end of the message before sending it to the server.
 This will be important
-> uniform implementations so that in the next lab, when you implement a
+> for uniform implementations for testing purposes.
+Also, in the next lab,
-> server that can accept multiple clients, you can connect your client
+> when you implement a server that can accept multiple clients, you will be
-> to your peers' servers and vice-verse.
+> able to connect your client to your peers' servers and vice-verse.

 On the server side, once a client connects, it will read in and save the client's username, then enter the loop waiting for client messages.